clickfwd/vue-mapbox-tailwindcss/README.md

 -   Change the map style
 -   Change marker color
 -   Use a custom marker
+-   Using map and marker methods and events
 -   Interaction with markers from a list

 You need to use your own Mapbox Access Token and change it in the .env file